evilguest/linq2d/README.md

 var both = from l in left
            from r in right
            select ValueTuple.Create(l + r, l - r);
-           // selecting (l + r, l - r) would be even better, but C# up to 7.3 doesn't support the tuple literals in Expression Trees.
+           // selecting (l + r, l - r) would be even better, but C# up to 7.3
+           // doesn't support the tuple literals in Expression Trees.
 See also CS8743.

-var (s, d) = both.ToArrays(); // number and types of the arrays matches the number and types of the select clause members
+var (s, d) = both.ToArrays(); // the number and types of the arrays do match the
+                              // number and types of the select clause members

 Assert.Equal(new [,] { { 10, 10, 10 }, { 10, 10, 10 }, { 10, 10, 10 }}, s);
 Assert.Equal(new [,] { { -8, -6, -4 }, { -2, 0, 2 }, { 4, 6, 8 }}, d);